A Commitment-based Authentication model for Key Exchange protocols: KA-based protocols

 The security of the protocol itself, without any interference, i.e., on the authenticated model, is based upon the security of the underlying key exchange algorithm selected, and the unique possession by both ends of their respective secret keys.
+An example is shown on Section \ref{2pass_dh_am}.